 You may think that the heliostats are expensive to make.
 DOE's Solar I and Solar II, the solar power towers at Barstow California, and others are very expensive systems.
 They don't have to be low in cost as they were powered not by the sun but by "Government Dollars".
 For any system to be truly cost effective they need to deliver power at a cost that is less than that delivered by the local energy utilities.In my area this is $.06/KWhour.
 Another rule of thumb is the installed cost of the system needs to be less than about $1.00/Watt.
 None of the many systems I have studied come close to this performance.

 In Minnesota there is a law that requires that "solar collectors" have a stand alone pay back period of less than 40 years in today's dollars.
 Those small tracking concentrating trough water heaters that produce about $80 of hot water per year are not permitted to be called "solar collectors" in Minnesota.
 Without government tax incentive money and research grants none of the systems I have studied can be called "solar collectors" in Minnesota if installed near a utility power source.
-The energy obtained from the utilities is just too cheap to compete effectively.
+The power obtained from the utilities is just too cheap to compete effectively.
 If a system can produce power at a low enough cost it should be able to stand alone in the marketplace and compete with the utilities on an even playing field.

 The heliostats that I have been working on are very low in cost.
 They are constructed of low cost materials and use no high tech construction methods.
 I think they are about $5.00/ft² but this is only a guess at this time.
 The use of a personal computer to compute the orientation of the mirrors is the only high tech component.
 This computer performs high precision calculations that compensate for all of the mechanical construction errors.
 El Cheapo 8088 XT class computers are fast enough to compute the orientation math for at least 20 individual heliostats arrays.
 (I have been using an obsolete Zeos Pocket computer as the controller.)